Volume 68, Issue 6

 Certified Zero Harm Awards

-Six GHS hospitals received the “Certified Zero Harm Award” by the S.C.
+Six Prisma Health hospitals received the “Certified Zero Harm Award” by the S.C.
 Hospital Association.
 Congratulations to Baptist Easley, Greenville Memorial, Greer Memorial, Hillcrest Memorial, Laurens County Memorial and Patewood Memorial hospitals for preventing infections in the areas below over an extended time!

 • Baptist Easley Hospital: surgical site infections in knee replacement surgery.